VicenteBlasini/Python-Powered-API-Exploration-with-NLP-and-PostgreSQL/file_explain.md

-# File: sample_extra_text_file.txt

 Explanation of Files:
 ---------------------

-1. 1era_Prueba.py:
+1. pokemon.py:
-   - This Python script connects to the PokeAPI and fetches data for 100 Pokémon.
+   - This Python script connects to the PokeAPI and fetches data for X Pokémon.
    - It then stores the fetched data in a PostgreSQL database.
    - The script demonstrates fetching data from an API, working with JSON data, and interacting with a PostgreSQL database.